 Emigration to the States

-Tina Modotti was born in 1896 in Italy to a working class family.
+Modotti was born in 1896 in Italy to a working class family.
 In the 1910s, at the age of 16, she emigrated to the United States as part of the big European emigration wave of this time.
 Once in California, she was noticed for her beauty and became an actress.
 It was the beginning of Hollywood.

-Mexico, and the Birth of an Artist
+The Birth of an Artist in Mexico

 While in Mexico, Tina Modotti lived with her lover, the photographer Edward Weston and the agent of her initiation to photography.
-At first she was his model, but she quickly moved behind the camera and learned to use it.
+At first, she was his model, but she quickly moved behind the camera and learned to use it.

 Social Issues and the Communist Party

-In the 1920s, Mexico was in the middle of the agrarian reform.
-Tina Modotti took a lot of pictures of Mexican peasants, highlighting the injustices they suffered.
-In the following picture, peasants are reading a communist newspaper El Machete, whose title is “All the land, not little pieces of land."
+In the 1920s, Mexico was in the middle of the Agrarian Reform.
+Tina Modotti took a lot of pictures of Mexican people, highlighting the injustices they suffered.
+In the following picture, workers are reading a communist newspaper El Machete, where there’s a headline that reads, All the land, not little pieces of land.